Starostka/socviz/quick_preview.md

 show(Tabs(tabs=[tab1, tab2]))
 ```

+From the visualization, we can first get the insight that each police district has the similar pattern of activities:

 # Conclusion
 As the analysis presented, we had investigated into the robbery incidents in San Francisco and put the focus on discussing the situation from 2008 to 2012 based on time series.
 Particularly, by looking into the calendar plots across 2003 to 2017, it briefly showed that the incidents of robbery usually peaks at summer time.
 By visualizing the incidents of robbery on the map, we could conclude that the busiest city center tend to be the place that crimes are more likely happen.
 However, the activities of police related to the districts does not show a positive correlation with the numbers of incidents.